Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 </div>

-These protocols may not be perfect, but are a big step towards interoperable science and bringing the array/tensor libraries ecosystem closer together.
+These protocols may not be perfect, but are a big step towards interoperability and bringing the array/tensor libraries ecosystem closer together.
 We'll see iterations and development of new NEPs in the future which will probably make array libraries even more interoperable.
-In essence, open-source communities like NumPy putting interoperability as one of the key goals in their [roadmap](https://numpy.org/neps/roadmap.html#interoperability) and the larger scientific community taking small steps in the right direction is ultimately progress towards the ideal world of interoperable science.
+In essence, open-source communities like NumPy putting interoperability as one of the key goals in their [roadmap](https://numpy.org/neps/roadmap.html#interoperability) and the larger scientific community taking small steps in the right direction is ultimately progress towards the ideal world of array library interoperability.
 At Quansight and in the wider PyData community, we've gained a lot of momentum and interest towards improving interoperability and extensibility in SciPy and Scikits.
 Stay tuned for some interesting updates on this very soon.